chuckreynolds/Selfish-Fresh-Start/readme.txt

 == Description ==
 This WordPress plugin removes most, in my opinion, unneeded crappy dashboard, post & page widgets, fixes formatted curly quote problems, checks for and removes Hello Dolly, removes junk header tags including the generator tag for extra security, removes update notifications for non-admins, removes old user profile fields like aim, prevents self pinging, removes smilies and trackbacks, and a few other settings that nobody needs either.
 This is built to be very generalized so it will work with every WordPress site as a good clean-up fresh start and help keep clients out of the editing files.

-If you think you'd like to contribute, Pull Requests on [Develop Branch on Github](https://github.com/chuckreynolds/Selfish-Fresh-Start/tree/develop) are accepted.

 = Current Operations =
 * Removed: clean up unneeded header tags including:
 	* wlw manifest links